veliatx/expression_atlas_workflow/processing_workflow/nf_download/README.md

 - Optional FASTQ subsampling using seqtk
 - Configurable parallel processing
 - Automatic handling of corrupted SRA files
-- Compression using pigz for improved performance
+- ompression using pigz for input to nf-core/rnaseq

 ## Usage